 Exactly what it says on the tin – this is a ten day course over a year designed to bridge the gap from initial designs to completed art work.
 We will explore the techniques and tools to depict your ideas in textile art.
-Full, fun and practical workshops, the days run on a Monday and explore a multitude of methods and topics dear to my heart…using inks and sketchbook work as a starting point we take on projects such as painting and stitching into paper, rag books, textural techniques,machine embroidery stitches, water soluble methods, rust dying and printing.
+Full, fun and practical workshops, the days runs from 10am -3.30pm and explores a multitude of methods and topics dear to my heart…using inks and sketchbook work as a starting point – we take on projects such as painting and stitching into paper landscapes, rag books, textural techniques, machine embroidery stitches, water soluble methods, rust dying and printing.
 There is homework…and most stitch is done in between studio sessions at home.
+Main topic focus: Landscapes and flowers.

 Collect any magazine pics/photos/google images.. of flowers with tall stems, landscapes with rolling hills , trees.
 A4 size images are ideal.